SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

   * pod_labels_proxy_system
   * pod_labels_proxy_cluster

-**Step 2: Configure Collection for HAProxy**.
+### Step 2: Configure Collection for HAProxy

 Sumo Logic supports collection of logs and metrics data from HAProxy in both Kubernetes and non-Kubernetes environments.

 Verify logs are flowing into Sumo Logic by running the following logs query:
 ```bash